 - Bokbunja ju.

-In this way, in order to know even more about these drinks, see the characteristics of each one, how they are served and even the types of accompaniment.
+Thus, to learn even more about these drinks, see the characteristics of each one, how they are served, and even the types of accompaniment.

 Soju

-Soju is characterized as the most traditional Korean drink, so this drink in the country tends to lead sales, having a low cost and carrying grains such as rice, wheat and barley through its composition.
+Soju is characterized as the most traditional Korean drink, thus this drink in the country usually leads sales, having a low cost and containing grains such as rice, wheat, and barley in its composition.

-Soju is distilled and its alcohol content is even considerable, ranging from 16.7% to 45%, so this drink can be even a little strong for those who are not used to it.
+Soju is distilled and its alcohol content is even considerable, ranging from 16.7% to 45%, so this drink can be a bit strong for those who are not used to it.

-This drink is commonly seen in the country being consumed with a type of bacon, called Samgyosal, which is indeed the perfect combo for the people.
+This drink is seen in the country during corporate events and gatherings, being consumed with a type of bacon from the country, called Samgyosal, making it the perfect combo for the population.

 Maekju

-For those of you who are discovering the country but are a lover of a cold beer, you can rest assured that Maekju, the well-known Korean beer, tends to meet your taste with excellence and make you quench the desire for one of Brazil's favorite drinks.
+For you who are getting to know the country but are a lover of a cold beer, you can rest assured that Maekju, the well-known Korean beer, tends to meet your taste with excellence and satisfy your craving for one of the favorite drinks in Brazil.

-Maekju began to be produced and popularized in Korea in 1908, being very common in bars in the country, in addition to being accessible in terms of prices and the practicality of finding it.
+Maekju began to be produced and popularized in Korea in 1908, being very common in the country’s bars, in addition to being accessible in terms of prices and practicality in finding it.

-In the country, Maekju has an almost inseparable duo that provides an incredible experience in front of Korean cuisine, being a combination of it with fried chicken, being called chimaek.
+In the country, Maekju has an almost inseparable duo that provides an incredible experience with Korean cuisine, being a combination of it with fried chicken, called chimaek.

-Becoming a great option for a Happy Hour after an exhausting day in a
+Becoming a great option for a Happy Hour after an exhausting day at a coffee machine rental company.

 Makgeolli

-It may even seem strange in the face of so much coincidence, but Makgeolli is practically a white wine that we already know and are used to consuming.
+It may seem strange given so many coincidences, but Makgeolli is practically a white wine that we already know and are used to consuming.

-This drink is also based on rice, being a kind of milky, sweetened and carbonated wine, with a low alcohol content of only 5% and most often served with pancakes or seafood.
+This drink is also made from rice, being a kind of milky, sweet, and carbonated wine, having a low alcohol content of only 5% and is mostly served along with pancakes or seafood.

-Therefore, for those who are discovering the country, betting on this drink is practically a sure shot, as it tends to be very pleasant on the palate.
+Therefore, for you who are getting to know the country, betting on this drink is practically a sure shot, as it tends to be very pleasant to the palate.

 Bokbunja Ju

-Bokbunja Ju is characterized as a Korean liquor, being made from black raspberries, having an alcohol content of 13%, being a drink that is both strong and sweet.
+Bokbunja Ju is characterized as the Korean liqueur, made from black raspberries, having an alcohol content of 13%, being a drink that is both strong and sweet.

-However, something that highlights this drink is the legend surrounding it, because in the country it is believed that a couple with a sick young child, when approached by a monk, received the advice to give this drink to the child.
+However, something that stands out about this drink is the legend surrounding it, as in the country it is believed that a couple with a small sick child, when approached by a monk, received the advice to give this drink to the child.

-Soon, when giving this drink to the child, he was cured, so the representation of this drink in front of the country carries a whole history and meaning.
+Thus, when giving this drink to the child, he was cured, which is why the representation of this drink in the country carries a whole story and significance.